Our Ethical Policy

 We believe that collaboration is an essential part of delivering long-term improvements, so we’ve continued to extend our networks by becoming BSR members in 2014.
 BSR is a global network of companies working collaboratively to improve ethical and sustainable trade across the world – find more information about that ongoing work here

-We work with suppliers all over the world: China, India, Turkey, Sri Lanka, Vietnam, Romania, Hungary, Indonesia, Italy, Thailand, Vietnam, Portugal, Taiwan, Tunisia, Bangladesh, Morocco, Spain, Italy and the UK.
+We work with suppliers all over the world: China, India, Turkey, Sri Lanka, Vietnam, Romania, Hungary, Indonesia, Italy, Thailand, Portugal, Taiwan, Tunisia, Bangladesh, Morocco, Spain and the UK.

 Relationships are important to Boden.
 We always aim to work with suppliers and factories that share our responsibilities and values.